phdah/nvim-statusline/README.md

 ## Requirements

 - Neovim 0.X
-- TODO: 'airblade/vim-gitgutter'
+- `git`

+If you want to set your own colors, you also need
-- Require `set termguicolors`
+- `set termguicolors` in your config

 ## Installation